alessandrocuzzocrea/garden/src/notes/invisible-ink.md

 - The purpose of this ritual seems to be about tearing the character down and then transforming him.
 - The second act is a kind of ritual pain that changes your character.
-- Usually your character has what has been called a fatal flaw.
+- Usually, your character has what has been called a fatal flaw.
 - There is something they need to learn before they can be transformed into a better, more mature, person.
-- Ritual pain means painfully killing off one aspect of a characters's personality to make room for something new.
+- Ritual pain means painfully killing off one aspect of a characters' personality to make room for something new.
 - Character transformation and growth are some of the most powerful forms of invisible ink.

 ### Personal hell exercise